Title: | Fit Dynamic Structural Equation Models |

 describing SEM parameters

-make_dsem_ram( sem, times, variables, covs = NULL, quiet = FALSE, remove_na = TRUE )
+make_dsem_ram( sem, times, variables, covs = variables, quiet = FALSE, remove_na = TRUE )

-make_dsem_ram( sem, times, variables, covs = NULL, quiet = FALSE, remove_na = TRUE )
+make_dsem_ram( sem, times, variables, covs = variables, quiet = FALSE, remove_na = TRUE )

 sem |